 Leave it to the French to put a balance on things.
-It had to start somewhere because digital devices are wearing people out.
-And now the French government is doing something about it.
+Digital devices are wearing people out, so the French government is doing something about it.
 They’ve passed a law making it illegal for companies with more than 50 employees to contact their people after hours.
-This forced untethering is long overdue considering how smartphones dominate so much of our lives, interrupting moments, fracturing conversations, and marginalizing face-to-face relationships.
-We’ve become addicted, and by definition, helpless to help ourselves.
+This forced untethering is long overdue, considering how smartphones dominate so much of our lives, interrupting moments, fracturing conversations, and marginalizing face-to-face relationships.
+We’ve become addicted and, by definition, helpless to help ourselves.

 Will this new law stick?
 Personally, I don’t think so.
-People want to be connected, it seems, beyond all reason, so it’s likely that the stress of disconnecting and possibly missing some bit of information will be even greater than the stress of not having to obey the next ping in your pocket.
+People want to be connected, it seems, beyond all reason.
+It’s more likely that the fear of missing some bit of information will be even greater than the stress of hearing the next ping in your pocket.

 Read full article: http://bit.ly/1VlYqGA

-As if we needed more proof that the world has gone mobile, FB is ending its desktop advertising platform.
-The numbers in this article paint a clear picture why. http://cnb.cx/1Wl0ShB
+As if we needed more proof that the world has gone mobile, FB ended its desktop advertising platform.
+The numbers in this article paint a clear picture of why. http://cnb.cx/1Wl0ShB

 What should we do in the face of the mobile juggernaut?
 Create a separate mobile website?
 How about an app?
 You can avoid the cost and hassle of both these options by converting your existing site to a responsive design.
 Very simply, responsive design uses simple browser technology to automatically reconfigure a typical website based on the size of the screen being used to view it.
 In other words, responsive websites look great on big desktop screens, little phones, and everything else in between.

-Going responsive may require a redesign of your existing web presence, but the benefits can be huge when considering how many people are accessing the web and email via smartphones today.
+Going responsive may require redesigning your existing web presence.
+Still, the benefits can be huge when considering how many people access the web and email via smartphones today.
 And responsive is far less costly than developing an app or separate mobile site.
 Also, going responsive would be a good reason to convert to WordPress, the free, open-source platform for web development that’s become so popular.
 Most WordPress themes are responsive right out of the box.
-Plus you’ll get all the other benefits that come with using WordPress.
+Plus, you’ll get benefits like customizability, search engine optimization, and a plugin architecture that provides a world of added features, all of which come with WordPress.

 With a focus on speeding up websites, here’s a quick look at four technologies that are just around the corner that will affect the way we do business on the web: http2, SSL, Brotli and CDNs: http://bit.ly/1XEyyX3

 Should the button read, “add to cart,” or “add to basket?”
-Designers often struggle, trying to do something new, something more accurate, or something just for the sake of doing someting.
-None of this matters to users though, who just want conventions, consistency and simplicity so they can do what they need to do on the web without having to think.
-Once someone has to think, an interface is no longer intuitive and we provide a great reason for people to click elsewhere.
-But if you respect users’ desire to “scan, click, and go,” you’ll delight them with the experience.
-Be careful about breaking conventions and you’ll avoid tripping up your visitors.
+Designers often struggle trying to do something new, something more accurate, or something just for the sake of doing something.
+None of this matters to users though, who just want conventions, consistency, and simplicity to do what they need to do as quickly as possible.
+Once someone has to think, the interface is no longer intuitive, and we provide a good reason for the user to click elsewhere.
+But if you respect users’ desire to “scan, click, and go,” you’ll delight them with a good experience.
+And if you’re careful to not break conventions, you’ll avoid tripping up your visitors.